 Kerang Christian College has embraced the opportunity to strengthen the safety of our operations.
 A key objective for Kerang Christian College is to embed child safety practices into our culture.
 The work that is involved in building a child safe organisation is never completed.
 It is a dynamic, multifaceted and ongoing developmental process of learning, monitoring and reviewing.
 Maintaining a child safe organisation is not a one-off task.
 It must become part of our school’s ongoing processes and be embedded into our culture.
 Your feedback and support with developing a child safe culture is greatly valued.
 Please find below a link to the College's Child Safe Strategy Document:

-The College Board has approved a Child Safe Policy (Policy No. 54).
-The Child Safe Policy is a comprehensive and overarching document that provides an overview of the key elements of Kerang Christian College’s approach to creating a child safe organisation.
+The College Board has approved a Child Safety and Wellbing Policy (Policy No. 54).
+The Child Safety and Wellbeing Policy is a comprehensive and overarching document that provides an overview of the key elements of Kerang Christian College’s approach to creating a child safe organisation.

 Kerang Christian College values your feedback on our Child Safe Strategy Document.
 Please provide any feedback, interpreter requests or suggestions to the Principal at the undernoted address.